 September is National Preparedness Month and there are plenty of resources to help homeowners get their families and their homes ready for a potential natural disaster.
 As a real estate investor, you have some unique challenges in readying a property that you own, but don’t inhabit (unless you’re “house hacking”).
 Let’s talk about what National Preparedness Month looks like for you and how you can keep your investment protected and prevent injuries.

 Secondly, what expectations do you have for your tenants to protect the property in the event of an emergency?
-Their primary focus during a weather event will be their own family and possessions, so be sure you or your PM are prepared to act swiftly to protect the property.
+They will be focused on their own family and possessions during a weather event, so be sure you or your PM are prepared to act swiftly to protect the property.
 If you do have any expectations of your tenants, communicate them well in advance, such as through your lease.
 In the next section, we will go further into how you can help your tenants prepare for specific types of weather risks.
 Don’t have rentals?
 Don’t worry, we will also cover ways to protect the physical building too.

 “Prepared.
 Not Scared.”